mapbox/tippecanoe/README.md

  * -r _rate_: Rate at which dots are dropped at zoom levels below basezoom (default 2.5).
    If you use -rg, it will guess a drop rate that will keep at most 50,000 features in the densest tile.
+   You can also specify a marker-width with -rg*width* to allow fewer features in the densest tile to compensate for the larger marker, or -rf*number* to allow at most *number* features in the densest tile.
  * -g _gamma_: Rate at which especially dense dots are dropped (default 0, for no effect).
 A gamma of 2 reduces the number of dots less than a pixel apart to the square root of their original number.

 ### Doing more